 Now how easy is that?

-To ground flaxseed add cocoa powder, coconut milk/cream, vanilla and maple syrup.
+To ground flaxseed add cocoa powder, coconut milk, vanilla and maple syrup.
+(Make sure that coconut milk is mixed well before adding)

 Chill in the refrigerator for a minimum of 30 minutes.